-At Key Stage 1, topics are age-appropriate and begin with children using their own experiences eg Homes, and then being extended to think about events or themes beyond their living memory.
-Some topics are also linked to seasons of the year or local features eg 'The Seaside'.
-The individuals chosen for study are selected based on children's interests or relatability eg David Attenborough.
+At Key Stage 1, topics are age-appropriate and begin with children drawing on their own experiences- for example of home, garden and locality; before extending to further afield in topics such as 'Go Wild'.
+Some topics are also linked to seasons of the year or local features eg 'The Seaside'. .
 A number of topics also deliberately provide a foundation for deeper study at Key Stage 2, eg the link between Houses and Homes (KS1) and 'Norwich' (LKS2).
 This is intended to allow KS2 teachers to draw on prior learning and knowledge.